binaermanufaktur/sw6-recent-products-slider/README.md

 # Part Viewed Products SW6 Plugin
 The plugin after activation listens to ProductPageLoad Events and adds loaded products to php session storage.

-A twig template in /src/Resources/views/viewedproducts/viewedproducts.html.twig can be included with
+A twig template in /src/Resources/views/viewedproducts/viewedproducts.html.twig is included to footer of BaseThemeVCK. if different theme is used, pls specify in /views/layout/footer/footer.html.twig

-    {% sw_include '@Storefront/viewedproducts/viewedproducts.html.twig'%}

-and creates a product slider.